- Server Settings

 - Confirm Password: This textbox is displayed only when 'Set password' is ticked.
 This should be an exact copy of the Password field.

-- Authkey: This is assigned automatically and is the unique authentication key of the user (he/she will be able to reset this and receive a new key).
+- Authkey: This is assigned automatically and is the unique authentication key of said user (he/she will be able to reset this and receive a new key).
 It is used for exports and for connecting one server to another, but it requires the user to be assigned to a role that has auth permission enabled.

 - NIDS Sid: ID of network intrusion detection systems.